 The all company says their soap is safe for any fabric at any temperature.
 And users report that it removes all but the worst stains without pre-treatment.

-all Mighty Pacs Laundry Detergent with OXI Stain Removers and Whiteners, Free Clear
+3. All Mighty Pacs Laundry Detergent with OXI

 Of course, world-renowned Tide detergent has a Free & Gentle version, too.
 It’s made for use in HE machines.
 It was tested by way of cumulative irritation patch tests to be hypoallergenic.
 But if you prefer a more natural solution, try the next soap below.